dapengdevs/aws-modern-application-workshop/EC2.md

   * physical servers dedicated just for you
   * Available as on-demand or with decdicated host reservation
   * Server-bound license
-  * Can run only one isntance size and type
+  * Can run only one instance size and type
   * Complete isolation
   * Expensive, billing per host
 * Dedicated instances
   * Virtualized instances on hardware just for you
   * Use physically dedicated servers
-  * Billnig per instance
+  * Billing per instance
   * May share hardware with other non-dedicated instances
   * Available as On-demand, RI and spot instances
   * Additional cost